Stanwukong/Stanwukong/README.md

  <!-- **irsayvid/irsayvid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-## Here's an overview
+## Here's an overview of this guy
-- Cybernaut
+- I code, cook and eat.
+Sleep is for the weak...
-- I'm interested in Web development and Artificial intelligence
+- I'm interested in...
+Still finding my path
 - I’m currently learning C, Python, Bash Scripting, Linux OS and the Next/React Ecosystem.
-- Fun fact: I try to document all my projects.
-If you notice any missing documentation please raise an issue
+- Fun fact: Good programmers aren't afraid to break things
 - When I'm not coding, you'll find me reading, cooking and playing games...Yes I mean I do all those things at the same time